 - Average Position: This number shows how many results are on your website.
 The average position shows how many results your Google SERPs find for that particular keyword or phrase.

-Using Google Search Console for Technical Site Health
+Using GSC for Technical Site Health

 Before launching a new website, it is crucial to check your new site’s technical and information architecture.
 The site’s primary purpose is to serve your users better and the services or products you offer.